sammthomson/scalajs-pointer-events-polyfill/README.md

 a common interface for handling different pointing devices (mouse, touch, pen, etc.).
 They're not supported by many browsers yet, hence the need for a polyfill.

+Here's a little demo racing game that uses it: [scalajs-racer](https://github.com/sammthomson/scalajs-racer).

 ## Usage

 Add the following to your `build.sbt`: